Grand Master Cleveland K. Wilson

 Today, the membership, while a fraction of the total in earlier days, is an active membership, and will continue to uphold the principles as espoused by the founder, Prince Hall.
 Its members are found in all walks of life, doing those things that help to uplift the status of Black people around the state and the world.
 Freemasonry has been good to Black people, allowing them an outlet for their social and civic notions and actions.

-In Mission
+The Mission